amient/kafka-metrics/README.md

 ## Development
 </a>

+- TODO: sphinx documentation using generated versions in the examples and try to back-port to kafka 0.7 and forward port to kafka 0.9
 - TODO: expose all except serde configs for kafka producer (NEW) configuration properties - namespace them all with kafka.metrics.producer...
 - DESIGN: should `_metrics` topic represent only per cluster metric stream, NEVER aggregate, and have aggregate have `_metrics_aggregated` or something ?
    - this requires the prism feature for topic name prefix/suffix